saasbook/hw-agile-iterations-1/docs/01-getting-started.md

 bundle install
 ```

-After all the gems are installed, we now need to install the javascript requirements.
+After all the gems are installed, we now need to install the JavaScript dependencies.
-Node projects have a package.json file that serves the same purpose as Gemfile, but for Javascript dependencies.
-It lists all project dependencies.
+Node projects have a [package.json](../package.json) file that serves the same purpose as the Gemfile, but for JavaScript: listing all of the project's dependencies.
 [yarn.lock](../yarn.lock) and `package-lock.json` serve the same role as `Gemfile.lock`, they pin dependencies.
 Yarn uses `yarn.lock` whereas npm uses `package-lock.json`.
 This project uses `yarn.lock` since it uses yarn.
 Projects that use npm have `package-lock.json` instead.
 It is highly advised that you only have one of these and not both
 in your project since they may diverge and lead to inconsistent environments for different developers.
 You will notice that `package-lock.json` is git-ignored in [.gitignore](../.gitignore).

-To install javascript requirements, we will ran the following command:
+To install JavaScript requirements, run the following command:
 ```shell script
 yarn install
 ```